-- to develop understanding about the Nature and Scope of Social Science. - to understand the Current Social Science Curriculum - develop the ability to analyse the social science curriculum - to understand the Integration of Subjects in Social Science. - to understand the Disciplinary content in Social Science for example from History, Geography, Civics and Economics. - to understand cross cultural perspective and issues in Social Science - To develop and apply concepts, generalisation and hypothesis
+- -- to develop understanding about the Nature and Scope of Social StudiesScience. - ---- to understand the Current Social StudiesScience Curriculum- - ---- develop the ability to analyse the social science curriculum - to understand the Integration of Subjects in Social StudiesScience. - to understand cross cultural perspective and issues in Social Science - To develop and apply concepts, generalisation and hypothesis

-UNIT-I NATURE AND SCOPE OF SOCIAL SCIENCE
+UNIT-11 NATURE AND SCOPE OF SOCIAL STUDIESSCIENCE

-- Meaning and concept of Social Science

-- Aims and objectives of Social Science

-- Correlation of Social Science with other subjects
+- Meaning and concept of social studiesSocial Science - Aims and objectives of social studiesSocial Science - Correlation of social studiesSocial Science with other subjects

-UNIT-II CURRICULUM ISSUES IN SOCIAL SCIENCE
+UNIT-2 SOCIAL STUDIES II CURRICULUM ISSUES IN SOCIAL SCIENCE

-- National Curriculum Frame work and Position Paper of Social Science - Need and the Importance of Local resources in social science - The sources of Subject matters (History, Geography, Civics, Economics etc.) and instructional resources of social science
+- PrinciplesNational Curriculum Frame work and Position Paper of Designing Social Studies curriculum.Science - Content analysis and evolving meaningful learning units Need and the Importance of Local resources in social studies.science - Critical appraisal of existingThe sources of Subject matters (History, Geography, Civics, Economics etc.) and instructional resources of social science